 Step 3: Name of the Registered Agent

-To have an LLC in North Carolina, a Registered Agent must be identified.
+A North Carolina Registered Agent must be identified before forming an LLC.
 The Registered Agent can either be a resident of North Carolina or a Resident Agent service.

 Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.